 - Boosters as needed

 We will recommend a treatment plan specific to your pet's condition after a consultation and physical examination.
-The cost of most treatments is $30 to $40 each.
-Multiple joint treatments can cost up to $65 each.
+The cost of most treatments is $45 to $70 per session.

 Where is it beneficial?